skyhookdm/governance/conduct/code_of_conduct.md

 * **3. Consider Impact vs. Intent**.
-   Disagreements, both social and technical, happen all the time and Pangeo is no exception.
+   Disagreements, both social and technical, happen all the time and SkyhookDM is no exception.
    People perceive their own behaviors very differently than others perceive them.
    What motivates one person may cause stress for another.
    A few steps worth remembering include the following: